top of page

 Part Two: Malaika, Iblees and Shaytan

 Malā'ika, Iblees, and Shaytān - The Test Architecture This is the second part of the investigation into Jinns, Inns, Malaika, Iblees, and Shaytan.
-Read Part 1 - Jinns and Ins Building on Part 1 In the previous article, we discovered that al-jinn and al-ins aren't two separate species, but rather two functional aspects of human reality: Al-ins = the manifest, perceptible, conscious dimension Al-jinn = the concealed, hidden, subconscious dimension This wasn't mythology - i
+Read Part 1 - Jinns and Ins Building on Part 1 In the previous article, we discovered that al-jinn and al-ins aren't two separate species, but rather two functional aspects of human reality: Al-ins = the manifest, perceptible, conscious dimension Al-jinn = the concealed, hidden, subconscious dimension This wasn't mythology - it was

-Jan 1911 min read
+Jan 1910 min read

 Part One: Al-Jinn and Al-Ins

 Al-Jinn and Al-Ins - What the Qur'an Actually Says What We've Been Told If you ask most people what "jinn" are, you'll get some version of this: "Supernatural beings made from fire, invisible to humans, living in a parallel dimension alongside us.
 They can possess people, do magic, and some are good while others are evil."
 And humans?
 We're the other species - made from clay, visible, physical, living on earth.
 Two separate categories of beings sharing the planet.
-But what i
+But what if

 Jan 197 min read